https://ift.tt/prcPCqG How To Prepare For Your Virtual Doctor Visit To Get The Most From Your Consultation

 Additionally, it incorporates anti-debugging techniques.
 The attack begins with the exploitation of CVE-2017-3506, which deploys a PowerShell script on the compromised machine.

-This script decodes the first stage Base64-encoded payload and stores the decrypted response in a registry key under the subkey path HKEY_CURRENT_USER\SOFTWARE\<Victim ID>.
+This script decodes the first stage Base64-encoded payload and stores the decrypted response in a registry key under the subkey path HKEY_CURRENT_USER\SOFTWARE\<Victim ID>

-According to Trend Micro report, The malware then downloads an encrypted file named plugin3.dlland decrypts it using the TripleDES algorithm and decompresses it with Gzip.The loader creates a new process named AddinProcess.exe to impersonate a legitimate process, using process injection to load the XMRig payload into memory and start the new process.
+to impersonate a legitimate process, using process injection to load the XMRig payload into memory and start the new process.

 The final payload is XMRig, a popular open-source mining software that supports multiple operating systems.
 It sends a mining login request to a mining pool URL “217.182.205[.]238:8080” and a wallet address “ZEPHYR2xf9vMHptpxP6VY4hHwTe94b2L5SGyp9Czg57U8DwRT3RQvDd37eyKxoFJUYJvP5ivBbiFCAMyaKWUe9aPZzuNoDXYTtj2Z.c4k”.